-Interstitial Cystitis can happen to anyone, although it tends to occur more frequently in women rather than men, and it happened to me.
+Interstitial Cystitis can happen to anyone, although it tends to occur more frequently in women rather than men.

 What is Interstitial Cystitis?